phluid61/things-I-say-to-my-kids/README.md

 * Just because {something worse} exists, doesn't make {this thing} less bad.

-* Is it worth arguing over? / Is it worth the amount of energy you're putting into arguing over it?
+* Is it worth arguing over? // Is it worth the amount of energy you're putting into arguing over it?

+* I'm not very interested in how we got here; I'm much more interested in working out where we go next, and how we get there.

 ## As a Dad